What is Chinese medicine and how does it apply to my pets?

 Chinese Medicine is a complete system of medicine that can treat any illness or condition, but conventional medicine is more quickly effective for acute trauma such as a broken bone or being hit by a car.
 Conventional medicine is also indicated for toxin ingestion or anything swallowed that shouldn’t be.
 Chinese medicine is especially good for any internal or external disorder, including allergies and skin conditions, arthritis and bone diseases, ear, eye, gastrointestinal, lung, nasal, liver, heart, kidney, bladder, and endocrine problems, cancer treatment (even in conjunction with chemotherapy or radiation), pain management, including post-surgical, hoof and foot problems, and behavioral issues.
 Homeopathy is also a complete system of medicine for helping any problems, and works well along with veterinary spinal manipulation and certain acupuncture points.

 What education/credentials do you have?

 Dr. Jody received her BS in Bacteriology, a DVM from the University of Minnesota in 1992, and is a Certified Veterinary Acupuncturist and a Certified Veterinary Chinese Herbalist from the Chi Institute for Traditional Chinese Veterinary Medicine in Reddick, Florida (the first of its kind outside of China).
-She has also completed coursework in tui-na and food therapy from the Chi Institute, where she now teaches.
+She has also completed coursework in tui-na and food therapy from the Chi Institute, where she taught.
 In 2015, Jody graduated from the Pitcairn Institute for Veterinary Homeopathy.
 She has also studied with The Healing Oasis Wellness Center in Sturtevant, WI, acquiring her certifications as a Veterinary Spinal Manipulation Therapist (CVSMT) in 2014 and Advanced Applied Kinesiology certification in 2017.